MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 In this exercise, you will:

-- Add validation data annotations to a butterfly model.
+- Add validation Data Annotations to a butterfly model.
 - Add validation Helpers to the Create view.
 - Add **ModelState.IsValid** property in a ButterflyController.
 - Add **MaxButterflyQuantityValidation** custom validation.